 In March 2007 I led a workshop at the TESOL Spain conference in San Sebastian on the use of literature in the classroom.
 It so happened that later the same day I was talking to an editor who was interested in launching a new series of readers for Macmillan.
 The basic idea was to use authentic short stories, both classical and modern, to bridge the gap between graded readers and extended authentic texts.
 The results was the Macmillan Literature Collections.
 A series of short story collections on various themes which offer L2 readers a “safe route” from the support and structure of a graded text to the autonomy of reading and enjoying L2 literature.

-So far I have been involved in editing four collections, Horror Stories, Science-fiction Stories, Crime Stories and 20th Century Stories.
+So far I have been involved in writing accompanying material for four collections, Horror Stories, Science-fiction Stories, Crime Stories and 20th Century Stories – and have acted as editor for a further three collections: Mystery Stories, Adventure Stories and Food Stories (coming out this spring).
 They have all been great fun to work on and I hope to be involved in more collections in the future.

 Click here if you want to know more about the series.